How to better organize your life

 - Double-check the time of meetings and the deadlines.
 Just trust me on this one.

 - Set a time limit to complete a task.
-Keep in mind that the amount of time required to complete a task is the amount of time you give yourself.
+Keep in mind that the amount of time required to complete a task is the amount of time you give yourself, which is the essence of Parkinson’s law.
 If you give yourself 2 weeks to finish it, it’ll take 2 weeks.
 If you give yourself 3 days, it’ll take 3 days.

 - Track your time.
 It will keep you accountable and help you to organize your time better and to avoid distractions.